 Alternative 2.
-Require federally permitted snapper-grouper dealers, if selected, to report electronically; NMFS is authorized to require weekly or daily reporting as required.
+Require federally permitted snapper-grouper dealers, if selected, to report electronically; NOAA Fisheries Service is authorized to require weekly or daily reporting as required.
+(The current data reporting programs do not address reporting by dealers.)

 Alternative 3.
-Require all permitted snapper-grouper dealers to report electronically; NMFS is authorized to require weekly or daily reporting as required.
+Require all permitted snapper-grouper dealers to report electronically; NOAA Fisheries Service is authorized to require weekly or daily reporting as required.
+(The current data reporting programs do not address reporting by dealers.)

 Alternative 4.
-Require all vessels with a Federal snapper-grouper Commercial Permit to have an electronic logbook tied to the vessel's GPS onboard the vessel
+Require all vessels with a Federal snapper-grouper commercial permit to have an electronic logbook tied to the vessel's GPS onboard the vessel.
+(Alternative 4 would require 100% of vessels to have an electronic logbook; whereas, current data reporting programs only require electronic logbooks if selected.)